Changsha–Kunming high-speed railway

 Changsha–Kunming high-speed railway (长昆高速铁路 (長昆高速鐵路, Cháng-Kūn Gāosù Tíelù)) is a China Railway High-speed line connecting Changsha and Kunming, respectively the provincial capitals of Hunan and Yunnan.
 It is the western end of a larger rail project, the Shanghai–Kunming high-speed railway, which is one of the Ministry of Railways's strategic four east–west high-speed railways, and an integral part of the long-term railway network plan.

 The full-length of the project is 1167 km, passenger line, with an operational speed of 300 km/h but designed to allow up to speeds of 350 km/h.
 Approved by Chinese authorities on March 26, 2010, held a construction mobilization meeting, it officially started construction in September 2010.
 The line from Changsha South to Xinhuang West opened December 16, 2014.
 Xinhuang West to Guiyang North opened in June 2015.
 The rest of the project was expected to be to open to traffic by November 30, 2016.
 The full length of the line was opened to traffic on December 28, 2016.

 Stations

-Located Within Hunan is Changsha South, Xiangtan North, Shaoshan South, Loudi South, Shaoyang North, Xinhua South, Xupu South, Huaihua South, Zhijiang and Xinhuang West.
-11 stations are located in Guizhou province, Tongren South, Sansui, Mianhuaping, Kaili South, Guiding North, Guiyang East, Guiyang North, Pingba South, Anshun West, Guanling, Puan and Panxian.
+Located within Hunan is Changsha South, Xiangtan North, Shaoshan South, Loudi South, Shaoyang North, Xinhua South, Xupu South, Huaihua South, Zhijiang and Xinhuang West.
+11 stations are located in Guizhou province, Tongren South, Sansui, Kaili South, Guiding North, Guiyang East, Guiyang North, Pingba South, Anshun West, Guanling, Pu'an and Panxian.
 Located in Yunnan province, are Fuyuan North, Qujing North, Songming and Kunming South, with four other stations proposed for the province.